Hedgehogo/aber.io/README.md

 ```

 ## Pair
 The pair is denoted by `:`.
-It captures one syntactic unit in front of it.
+It captures one syntactic unit on the left.

 Example:
 ```rs